Optical Approach to Gravitational Redshift: Gravitational Redshift

-Astronomical observations, though somewhat ambiguous, have tended to confirm this effect.
-Since it does not seem possible to predict this interesting effect without using the general theory of relativity, the gravitational redshift is now recognized as resulting from the principle of equivalence.
-Contrary to the current recognition, however, it would always seem possible to find a natural expression for the gravitational redshift from the optical point of view.
-If we seek to find an optical nature of the gravitational redshift, we must turn our attention to the velocity $v=gh/c$, not to the principle of equivalence.
-At least phenomenologically, the effect would appear to be due to this change of velocity which the radiation experiences during the propagation along the lines of force of the gravitational field.
-Looking for a Newtonian mechanical interpretation of it, one finds without difficulty that it is equal to the velocity difference due to the medium or fluid which the radiation experiences during the propagation between the places at different gravitational potential.
+In 1911, Einstein predicted a change in the frequency of spectral lines with gravitational potential, generally referred to as the gravitational redshift.
+His argument begins by pointing out the equivalence between a system in the gravitational field of ${\bf g}$ and a gravitation-free system with acceleration $-{\bf g}$.
+From the customary point of view, however, it is natural to think of the frequency change as a result of the relative velocity change of light.
+As can also be seen in his argument, phenomenologically at least, the effect would appear to be due to the change of velocity which the radiation experiences during propagation along the lines of force of the gravitational field.
+If we try to find an optical interpretation of this change of velocity, we find without difficulty that it is equal to the velocity difference due to the medium which the radiation experiences during propagation.

 Let $\rho$ be the density and $\phi$ be the gravitational potential with ${\bf g}=-\nabla\phi$.
 A pressure uniform throughout a fluid mass produces no effect on the motion.
 The time rate of change of the momentum of fluid is equal to and opposite to the pressure gradient force in the medium.
-If we calculate the velocity difference due to fluid with differing gravitational potential according to
+The velocity difference due to fluid with differing gravitational potential is calculated according to

-we obtain the same velocity as that in (1).
-This leads to a simple physical interpretation of it: the redshift effect is attributed to the relative velocity change due to the fluid or medium by which light is affected during propagation.
-In such an interpretation, the redshift appears to be an optical phenomenon related to the velocity of propagation of light in a non-uniform medium.
-This leads us to consider the redshift effect as being purely optical in origin.
-There is no difference in form between the optical interpretation and Einstein's argument here quoted.
-In principle, there is thus no objection to interpreting the redshift result from the optical point of view.
-Although Einstein further explained it as due to the time dilatation between clocks in different gravitational potentials, what he had found was phenomenologically no more than the fact that the velocity of light is altered, linearly to a first approximation, by the medium as a result of pressure gradient force.
+This leads to a phenomenological interpretation of it: the redshift effect is attributed to the relative velocity change due to the medium by which light is affected during propagation.
+It is natural to have an intuitive way of arriving at the redshift result.
+In such an intuitive way, the redshift effect appears to be an optical phenomenon in nature.
+There is no difference in the redshift result from Einstein's argument.
+There is thus no objection to interpreting the redshift effect from the optical point of view.